mozman/ezdxf/docs/source/entities.rst

 layer         layer name as string; default = 0 linetype      linetype as string, special names BYLAYER, BYBLOCK; default=BYLAYER color         dxf color index, 0 ...
 BYBLOCK, 256 ...
-BYLAYER; default= 256 ltscale       line type scale as float; default=1.0 invisible     1 for invisible, 0 for visible; default=0 paperspace    0 for entity resides in model-space, 1 for paper-space, this attribute is set automatically by adding an
+BYLAYER; default= 256 lineweight    lineweight enum value.
+Stored and moved around as a 16-bit integer. ltscale       line type scale as float; default=1.0 invisible     1 for invisible, 0 for visible; default=0 paperspace    0 for entity resides in model-space, 1 for paper-space, this attribute is set automatically by adding an